-With change in routine, comes change of diet and to avoid coming out of the quarantine unfit, it is necessary to include nutritious and filling food in your daily diet.
+But with lockdowns comes a change in routine which brings a change of diet and to avoid coming out of any lockdowm unfit, it is necessary to include nutritious and filling food in your daily diet.
 Next culinary challenge would be keep your taste buds from getting bored while not compromising on your health.

 All these factors plus long shelf-life are to be kept in mind while shopping for groceries on a lockdown.
 Here is a compact list of food items that you may stock up for an uncompromising diet during the lockdown: